BeAPI/bea-sanitize-filename/README.md

 1. Copy the plugin folder into your must use plugins folder.

+## Compatibility for MAC owners

+On MAC, you can also create an accented character with the combination of *`* and the wanted letter.
+This has the effect to create a character with a special filename system encoding format which is not sanitized.
+An [issue](https://github.com/BeAPI/bea-sanitize-filename/issues/1) is open about this.

 ## Changelog

 ### 1.0.1 - 05 Aug 2017
 * Add readme
+* Replace underscore by hyphen
+* Only lowercase

 ### 1.0.0 - 27 Nov 2015
 * Initial